What: LiveOps promises to connect you with tech, health care, retail and insurance companies that need work-at-home customer service operators

 - A quiet place to work online.
 (No background noise, such as kids, barking dogs, traffic, doorbells, TVs, radios, etc.)

-- A corded headset compatible with this telephone
+- A corded headset compatible with your telephone

 - high-speed internet connection